-Long a pariah plant, cactus is becoming cool.
-The first edition of my book, Designing with Succulents (Timber Press, 2007) showed few cacti—mainly golden barrels.
-A decade later, the completely revised second edition devotes 15 pages to numerous varieties of spiny succulents in gardens large and small.
+A little perspective: The first edition of my book, Designing with Succulents (Timber Press, 2007) showed few cacti---mainly golden barrels.
+A decade later, the completely revised second edition devotes 15 pages to numerous varieties of prickly succulents in gardens large and small.

 Membership in the Cactus & Succulent Society of America (CSSA), founded in 1929, is at an all-time high.
-Longtime members of CSSA clubs nationwide seem bemused by the surging interest in succulents as landscape plants.
+Longtime members of CSSA clubs nationwide seem bemused by the growing interest in succulents as landscape plants.
 But then, members are collectors.
 Clubs host shows and award trophies to rare, perfectly grown potted specimens.
 These widespread events are open to the public and free, so they’re often where people see exotic succulents first and in the flesh.

 Large cacti that are spherical, cylindrical or jointed are popping up far from their native desert Southwest.
-Forward-thinking California landscape designers are creating focal-point beds consisting of rocks of all sizes (another trend) and dramatic succulents with translucent spines.
+Forward-thinking California landscape designers are creating focal-point beds consisting of rocks of all sizes (another trend) and with dramatic succulents with translucent spines.
 These living sculptures, breathtaking when haloed by early morning or late afternoon sun, require no irrigation other than rainfall.

 You needn’t live in a hot climate to grow cacti in-ground.
 On page 112 of the second edition of Designing with Succulents, I share this good news: "More than fifty types of Opuntia and a dozen varieties of Echinocereus will grow where temperatures drop below 0 degrees F, according to members of the Ottawa Cactus Club, who have grown and tested them in their gardens.”

 Not that I expect garden-club ladies to ever be enthralled by cacti.
-This edgy subsection of succulents appeals to a new generation of gardeners: people in their twenties and thirties who have the gardening gene (they’re fascinated by plants and their cultivation) but who want to do it their own way.
+This subsection of succulents appeals mainly to a new generation of gardeners: people in their twenties and thirties who have the gardening gene (they’re fascinated by plants and cultivation) but who want to do it their own way.
 Look for young green-thumbers to take an interest in formerly ignored fat plants, reveling in the eye-of-the-beholder beauty of mammillarias, euphorbias and more.
 (The more treacherous, the better, especially those with eyebrow-raising names and forms.)

 I’ve saved the best for last: It’s likely that research begun by famed hybridizer Luther Burbank (1849-1926) on spineless varieties of Opuntia (paddle cacti) will start up again in earnest, with the goal of creating a dependably smooth-leaved hybrid that’ll grow nearly anywhere.
 Many in this large genus have pads as thick as oven mitts, and juicy tissues capable of sustaining the plants during prolonged dry spells.
 Tender young pads, a dietary staple in Latin America (nopales), are notably high in vitamins, minerals, antioxidants and other beneficial nutrients.